 Acceptance of a student's work for presentation at an academic conference does not result in automatic approval of time off from a clinical rotation.
 As soon as they are aware that their work has been accepted (which is typically months to weeks in advance of the academic event), students should seek permission to be absent from their clinical responsibilities from their Clerkship and/or Site Director by completion of the Absence Request Form.
 The student will then submit this form to the Office of the Registrar.
-Missed sessions must be made up at the Clerkship
+Missed sessions must be made up at the Clerkship Director's discretion.

-Director's discretion.

-MEDICAL SCIENCES ACADEMIC SUPPORT BOARD (MSAS)
+MEDICAL SCIENCES PROMOTIONS COMMITTEE (MSPC)

-The MSAS Board measures the academic progress of students during Medical Sciences.
+The MSPC (formerly MSAS) measures the academic progress of students during Medical Sciences.
 It functions to recommend a range of supports to invest in the academic success of AUC students.
-The MSAS Board is chaired by the Assistant Dean for Student Affairs and members include the Associate Dean for Academic Affairs, Director of Academic Support, and five Medical Sciences faculty members.
-The board will contact and recommend and/or mandate remediation to those students deemed to be falling below expected academic standards.
+The M is chaired by the Assistant Dean for Student Affairs and members include the Associate Dean for Academic Affairs, Director of Academic Support, and five Medical Sciences faculty members.
+The board will contact and recommend and/or mandate remediation (including required sessions with the Academy of Teaching and Learning (ATL) faculty) to those students deemed to be falling below expected academic standards.
 Students are expected to follow these recommendations.
+Any student who is a "no show" for their advising session will be issued a warning and rescheduled.
+Students who are a "no show" for their rescheduled advising session will be referred to the conduct coordinator for review and rescheduled for the advising session.